Kalista-wangcc/librdkafka/INTRODUCTION.md

               This guarantee is enabled by default, but may be disabled by setting `enable.gapless.guarantee` if individual message
               failure is not a concern.
+              Message timeouts (`message.timeout.ms`) will cause gaps which are permitted by the gap-less guarantee.

 All three guarantees are in effect when idempotence is enabled, only gap-less may be disabled individually.